🛠️

 When running the Docker container, you’ll need to ensure a few things:

-• You’ll need to include your signer-config.toml file as noted below with the first -v flag
+• You’ll need to mount your signer-config.toml file as a volume, noted below with the first -v flag.

 Be sure to replace the STX_SIGNER_PATH with the correct path to your config file and where you want to install and run the signer.
-In this example it will be doing so in the current directory.
+In this example it will be done in the current directory.

 IMG="blockstack/stacks-signer"